 Under Status, click Change adapter options.

-In this example, properties of the Local Area Connection adapter will be modified.
+In this example, the properties of the Local Area Connection adapter will be modified.
 Under Network Connections, double-click the active Local Area Connection.

 Under Local Area Connection Status, click Details.